 As you progress and begin to go up through the ranks of the League, you will also unlock new minion slots.
 I made the mistake and instantly filled them all up every single time I got one – that’s great if you have a constant flow of fresh humans to slaughter, but if not then they just end up eating all your food, so you have to be strategic.
 If you don’t have enough food then your minions get upset and start smashing up your rooms and the items within – and you don’t want that to happen!

-Also, the reason my review is a bit late, as I originally had one planned to go live for release, is because in it’s pre-release state last week I ended up with a corrupted save.
+Also, the reason my review is a bit late, as I originally had one planned to go live for release, is because in its pre-release state last week I ended up with a corrupted save.
 All my walls vanished and my minions wouldn’t listen to me.
 This was fixed by the developer and by me loading a previous autosave, but I decided to wipe the save and start again upon version 1.0, which I’ve had no issues with.
-However, some people are saying they have also encountered the vanishing walls issue, so it may still be present but the devs are aware of it.
+However, some people are saying they have also encountered the issue of the vanishing wall, so it may still be present but the devs are aware of it.

 There are also a few spelling/translation errors in the game as well, but I have also provided the developers with the ones I have spotted – these don’t impact gameplay though.